waterhackweek/projects/README.md

 What water data science problem are you going to explore?
 Provide a few sentences.
 If this is a technical exploration of software or data science methods, explain why this work is important in a broader context.

-# HydroShare guidelines
+# HydroShare Guidelines

 ### What is HydroShare ?

 HydroShare is CUAHSI's online collaboration environment for sharing data, models, and code.

 Learn more about how to get started with HydroShare here : https://help.hydroshare.org/introduction-to-hydroshare/getting-started/

 ### Why put my data on HydroShare?